albarron/albarron.github.io/content/teaching/natural-language-processing/index.md

 ### Some project ideas

+- Given an entry from a restaurant menu, split into name, description, and price.

-Eventually, I will drop here some ideas for final projects.
+Eventually, I will drop here more ideas for final projects.

 ## Previous final projects {#nlp_projects}